 - Assist in deploying strategy for reaching and serving diverse communities with Chapter care and support programs.

 - Provides administrative support to the Program Director as needed.

 - Maintains accurate records of program and event participation and other metrics.

 - Submits timely and accurate records and reports, newsletter articles and other information as requested.

-- Minimum of five years experience in administrative capacity/office coordination or in volunteer coordination.
+- Minimum of five years of experience in an administrative capacity/office coordination or in volunteer coordination.

-- Two years experience hosting events using with video technologies.
+- Two years of experience hosting events using with video technologies.

 - Experience in Microsoft Office Suite and database management experience required.